douglasgreen/outlines/computing/programming_languages/javascript.md

     Strict Transport Security: Implement HTTP Strict Transpt Security (HSTS) to force clients to always use HTTPS.

 By addressing these areas, developers can significantly enhance the security of their JavaScript applications and protect against common threats.
-It\'s important to stay updated with the latest security practices and vulnerabilities in the JavaScript ecosystem.
+It's important to stay updated with the latest security practices and vulnerabilities in the JavaScript ecosystem.

 ## JavaScript in Mobile Development

 JavaScript in mobile development has become increasingly popular due to its flexibility and the rise of powerful frameworks that support mobile app development.
-Let\'s break down the key topics:
+Let's break down the key topics:

 ### 1. Overview of Mobile Development with JavaScript